Interview with Stéphane Schröder

 - I assume that you started planting Guadua on a massive scale in Costa Rica then?

-Santiago is basically the reason why I moved Guadua Bamboo to Colombia.
-We both knew that in order to grow the business and fulfill clients demand I had to go to where Guadua was abundantly available.
-Furthermore, Santiago’s experience in business administration and his network in Colombia could mean a jump start to something really big.
+I moved to Colombia because I knew that in order to grow the business and fulfil clients demand I had to go to where Guadua was abundantly available.

 - Since you are now in Colombia I assume everything turned out great?

 Absolutely!
 In less than a year we have re-build Guadua Bamboo from the ground up with an extraordinary team of very experienced professionals in the field.
 Colombia is after all the home of Guadua angustifolia, with universities, and many engineers and architects dedicated to this amazing plant.
 We already exported several container loads to the USA and Europe and have acquired our first 140 ha of exceptional farm land in the Valle del Cauca where we are currently planting.
 It’s amazing what can be accomplished when you have a great team along your side that shares the same passion and motivation.
 Truly remarkable to finally concretize all those ideas.

 - Dare I ask, where do you think Guadua Bamboo will be in 10 years?